datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 > [Hyakujo] then performed the cermony of cremation.

-I really hope Hyakujo knows what the old man is hoping to accomplish, because he goes at length to help.
+I guess Hyakujo knows what the old man is hoping to accomplish, because he goes at length to help.

 We have to imagine that this looked like to the monks, having their head master do this.

-They hear a surprise strike on the signal board, meaning an improvised funeral.
+The monks hear a surprise strike on the signal board, meaning an improvised funeral.
 But who?
 When?
 There's some interrogation in the community, but the head master just says nothing about it.
 Then, without any context whatsoever, Hyakujo takes everyone for a long trip to _"the far side of the mountain"_.
 There, in front of everyone, he pokes a random fox corpse from behind a rock.
 And then performs a ritual on that random corpse, not just any ritual, but one that the monks likely have regarded as a highly respectful and important to them.
 Doing that on a fox?
 That far out in the mountain?
 Has the master gone insane? _"What does the teacher mean?"_

 With all our discussion on enlightenment, on emptiness, why would there be anything to do with the fox's __body__?
 What does it __do__ to cremate it?
 What effect does this cause accomplish?

 It feels like the story is making fun of our understanding of causality.
 It is another slap in the face.
 Oh you think you got it?
 Wait, here's a completely inappropriate and useless ritual that you need to accept and integrate into your new found view now.

-### Ritual and enlightenment
+### What's law got to do with it?

 The old man is said to be "enlightened", still he requires a cremation.
 Does this mean an enlightened being can still be motivated / hope to accomplish anything?
 Well, we should know the answer to this, like Hyakujo said, he __does not evade__ the law of cause and effect.

-But why does the old man request the ritual?
+But *why* does the old man request the ritual?
 Well, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect.
 Old Paichang is enlightened, there are still things that need to happen, and a law that cannot be obscured.

-But why ?
-What's the purpose of it from the perspective of Enlightenment?
+But *why*?
+To what effect?
+What's the cause and effect of it from the perspective of Enlightenment?
 To address these interrogations, it is beneficial to relate them to the two core aspects of the story - the notion of Enlightenment, and the law of cause and effect - and see what this request interrogates.

 The subject of the ritual doesn't make sense.
+It has no subject.
 The function of the ritual doesn't make sense.
+It has no function.
 The benefit of the ritual doesn't make sense.
+It has no benefit.
-So let's do it anyway.
+Let's do it anyway.

-The ritual doesn't do anything in reality, but it does in the mind, so it does in reality.
+The ritual doesn't **do** anything in reality.
+Except it does.

 The old man requests a funeral, as a demonstration that he does not evade the law.
-Hyakujo performs the ritual as a demonstration that he does not evade the law.
+Hyakujo performs the ritual as a demonstration that the old man does not evade the law.
+Hyakujo leads the monks to that other side of the mountain to see it from another view, and in that view the ritual is important.

 Ritual and liturgy, maybe that's the answer to the koan question.
 Does an enlightened person fall under the law of cause and effect or not?
 Bow and chant.
 And perform rituals of cremation.

-## Unsorted notes
+# Unsorted notes

 Enlightenment itself is impermanent?